 I've served as Executive Director of the Indo-Caribbean Alliance; Director of Education, Career Services, and Community at the YWCA of Queens; Director of Professional Development and Quality Assurance for The Leaguers, Inc; Manager of the Small Business Support Project at Brooklyn A; and development officer at Diaspora Community Services.

-I've also founded several organizations, made two short films; spoken and presented at 20+ conferences such as Creating Change and the Out&Equal Workplace Summit (planned and chaired a few, too); and served on a dozen boards (currently chairing the Board of Diaspora Community Services), while playing as much tennis as possible.
+I've also founded several organizations, made two short films; spoken and presented extensively as a keynote, panelist, and facilitator; and served on a dozen boards (currently chairing the Board of Diaspora Community Services), while playing as much tennis as possible.